BabylonJS/Documentation/content/setup/frameworkPackages/npmSupport.md

 ### Adding the GUI

-For the sake of learning, we will add a new file, `gui.ts`, even thou it can still be done with a single ts file.
+For the sake of learning, we will add a new file, `gui.ts`, even though it can still be done with a single ts file.
 Our gui.ts file will look like this:

 ```javascript
 import { AbstractMesh } from "babylonjs";